Type 2 diabetes

 The American Diabetes Association recommends routine screening for type 2 diabetes beginning at age 45, especially if you're overweight.
 If the results are normal, repeat the test every three years.
 If the results are borderline, ask your doctor when to come back for another test.
 Screening is also recommended for people who are under 45 and overweight if there are other heart disease or diabetes risk factors present, such as a sedentary lifestyle, a family history of type 2 diabetes, a personal history of gestational diabetes or blood pressure above 135/80 millimeters of mercury (mm Hg).

-If you're diagnosed with diabetes, the doctor may do other tests to distinguish between type 1 and type 2 diabetes — which often require different treatment strategies because in type 1 diabetes, the pancreas no longer makes insulin.
+If you're diagnosed with diabetes, the doctor may do other tests to distinguish between type 1 and type 2 diabetes — which often require different treatments.

 After the diagnosis